arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 Step **(5.1)** defines the class constructor.
 As per :class:`arbor.recipe` instructions, we call ``arbor.recipe.__init__(self)`` to ensure correct initialization of memory in the C++ class.

-We also create an instance variable for the mechanism catalogue, the ``self.the_cat`` variable.
-This ensures its lifetime is guaranteed to extend to the entire duration of the simulation.
-Setting the mechanism catalogue in the constructor is a pattern you'll see return in these tutorials.

-We set ``self.the_cat`` to Arbor's default mechanism catalogue.
-This will expose the *hh* and *pas* mechanisms but not the *Ih* mechanism, which is present in the allen catalogue.
-To be able to use *Ih*, we extend ``self.the_cat`` to include the Allen catalogue.

-Finally we create the ``self.the_props`` variable.
+We then create the ``self.the_props`` variable.
 This will hold the global properties of the model, which apply to all the cells in the network.
-Initially it is empty.
+We initialize it with :class:`arbor.cable_global_properties`, which comes with the ``default`` mechanism catalogue built-in.
 We set all the properties of the system similar to what we did in the :ref:`original example <tutorialsinglecellswc-gprop>`.
-One last important step is to register ``self.the_cat`` with ``self.the_props``.
+One last important step is to extend ``self.the_props`` to include the Allen catalogue, because it holds the *Ih* mechanism.
+The *hh* and *pas* mechanisms came with the default catalogue.

 Step **(5.2)** overrides the :meth:`~arbor.recipe.num_cells` method.
 It takes no arguments.
 We simply return 1, as we are only simulating one cell in this example.